GRAYHARIBO/grayharibo.github.io/portfolio/printed_nano.md

 # {{ page.title }}

 <div class="message">
   Undergraduate Research Intern, Jul.
-2024 – Present
+2024 – Present<br>
   The <a href="https://www.pnel.snu.ac.kr/">Printed, Flexible Nano, Neuromorphic & Energy Electronics Laboratory (PNEL)</a> at Seoul National University specializes in Neuromorphic Semiconductor Bioelectronics.
-Under the supervision of Prof. Tae-Woo Lee, I am collaborating with Kwan-Nyeong Kim and Seung-Woo Lee on Organic Semiconductor Devices and their applications in robotics.
+Under the supervision of <strong>Prof. Tae-Woo Lee</strong>, I am collaborating with Kwan-Nyeong Kim and Seung-Woo Lee on Organic Semiconductor Devices and their applications in robotics.
 </div>

 > *(This study is close to submission, so detailed findings cannot be disclosed until the publication is finalized.
 Once published, I will make the full manuscript available here.)*